buildout/buildout/doc/reference.rst

   Increase the verbosity of the output: display all steps that compute the final values used by buildout.

 ``--section section``
-  Only displya annotation for the given section.
+  Only display annotation for the given section.

 bootstrap
 _________